Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

-During the second phase of continuous star formation at $z < 9$, the initially formed in situ star in this phase has a metallicity of $\rm [Fe/H] \sim -3$, indicating that it forms from gas enriched by SN feedback of previous starburst, where the gas had diffused following the last star formation episode.
-The absence of SNe during this phase of continuous star formation leads to a monotonic increase in metallicity until a final Pop II star ends its life as SN, ending this star formation phase and resulting in temporary quenching.
-The last star in this halo, formed at $z \sim 6.7$, exerts strong feedback on the ISM combined with the effects of reionization, completely quenching any further star formation.
-Therefore, unlike massive galaxies, where stellar metallicity is generally expected to increase monotonically during prolonged star formation, high-metallicity stars in the simulated UFDs are likely to form during each starburst phase.
+In the second phase of starburst at $z < 9$, shown in Fig.~\ref{fig:Halo5_mh2.png}, the initially formed in situ star has a metallicity of $\rm [Fe/H] \sim -3$, indicating that it forms from gas enriched by SN feedback of previous starburst.
+During the period of 100 Myr between first and second starbursts, metals diffuse outward and disperse into extended regions, resulting in a decrease in the metallicity.
+This explains why the second starburst exhibits lower metallicities than the first starburst.
+Moreover, in the second starburst, individual stars that explode as SNe are sampled later in the phase, and this absence of early SNe leads to a monotonic decrease in metallicity during the starburst.
+The third starburst also features a late-forming SN progenitor at $z \sim 6.7$.
+This final SN feedback, combined with the effects of reionization, suppresses the ISM and completely quenches further star formation.
+Therefore, unlike in massive galaxies---where stellar metallicity typically increases monatonically over long timescale---high-metallicity stars in the UFD analogs are likely to form over short periods, specifically during each starburst phase.

 Fig.~\ref{fig:fe_h_2by3.png} shows the evolution of stellar metallicity in each progenitor halo, whose stellar mass accounts for more than 5\% of the total stellar mass of each simulated UFD analog.
 Stars formed within the same progenitor halo are represented by the same color.
 We display only Pop II SSP stars, as they persist until $z = 0$, making them comparable to observational data.
 Within each progenitor halo, we identify starburst events based on their location, formation time, and density.
 For instance, there are primarily two starbursts in the progenitor, {\sc prog2} of {\sc Halo3}, and a single starburst in {\sc prog5} of {\sc Halo4} and {\sc Halo5}.
 All progenitor halos exhibit similar starburst patterns to those described for {\sc prog2} of {\sc Halo5} in Fig.~\ref{fig:Halo5_mh2.png}.
 However, the maximum metallicity achieved, which typically indicates the last formed star in each starburst, varies among the starbursts.
 The maximum metallicity of stars ranges from $\rm -3.0 \leq [Fe/H]_{max} \leq -1.5$.